Canon FT QL: Features

+Quick load system

-The QL designation was a reference to Canon's ingenious and successful "quick load" system.
-A stainless steel sprung hinged device inside the rear door makes film loading simpler than competing cameras of the era.
-You just laid the film's leader over the drive gear and take-up fingers and closed the back.
-It also made it "repeatable" - by always putting the same sprocket hole over the drive gear you could rewind a partially-shot roll (leaving its leader out) and put it back in later.
-You'd just click past the already-taken frames (with the lens cap on) and then continue.
+The QL designation was a reference to Canon's successful "quick load" system.
+A stainless steel sprung hinged device inside the rear door makes film loading simpler than competing cameras of the era, allowing the user to lay the film's leader over the drive gear and take-up fingers and close the back.
+It also made it "repeatable" - by always putting the same sprocket hole over the drive gear, the user could rewind a partially-shot roll (leaving its leader out) and put it back in later.
+This allowed the user to click past the already-taken frames (with the lens cap on) and then continue.
 This made it possible to switch back and forth between types of film: black and white, color negative, and color slide.

+Accessories

 An accessory device, the Canon Booster, worked only with the FT QL and Pellix QL.
 It is a plug-in device that sits on the accessory shoe and increases the metering sensitivity by a factor of 16 for measuring exposure in poor light.
-Its operation is somewhat clumsy and is best kept for tripod use.
+Its operation was considered clumsy and best kept for tripod use.

-The Canon FT is one of a series of three basically identical cameras released around this time.
-The first was the Canon FX which had a built-in meter, but no through-the-lens (TTL) metering, instead using a window on the camera body front.
-The later entry level FP has no built-in meter.
-The final model was the top of this sector, the Canon FT QL, which was developed to combat the growing popularity of the Pentax Spotmatic variants as well as the Topcon RE SLRs.